xiaolaba/Serial-Port-Plotter-clone/README.md

 try and uses Qt5 for the build test

 The source files and project clone from https://os.mbed.com/users/borislav/notebook/serial-port-plotter/
+as you want to build your own, go and get a copy;

 tools:
 goto Qt website, donwload open source verison for compiling